-Provide the necessary know-how to help countries ensure that all citizens, including persons with disabilities and elderly users, are able to access online information and communication, enabling them to have access to education and employment opportunities and to actively participate in the social and economic life of the country.
+It empowers countries with the necessary know-how to ensure that all citizens, including persons with disabilities and older users, are able to access public online information products and services, thereby enabling their access to education and employment opportunities and giving them the opportunity to actively participate in the social and economic life of the country.
 It also proposes a national self-sustainable educational model in web accessibility.

-Interested countries are invited to contact BDT for further details related to program implementation at:
+Interested countries are invited to contact BDT for further details:

 Countries and governments who want to:

-- lead by example and make their public websites and related information accessible and available to all citizens without discrimination, including to persons with disabilities;
+- Lead by example and make their public websites and related information accessible and available to all citizens without discrimination, including to persons with disabilities and older persons;

 In which languages is it available?